zorg-tech-industries/project-documentation/server-hardening-and-data-protection.md

         Explanation: Disabling the SMB v1 server configuration further strengthens security by preventing the use of the outdated and insecure SMB v1 protocol.

 By implementing these benchmarks, we have fortified the Windows Server 2019 Base against common security threats, ensuring better protection of data and resources hosted on the server.

+Additional Actions Taken:

+    Setup Sysmon onto the Windows Server 2019 Base instance: Installed Sysmon to generate security-relevant system logs for enhanced monitoring and detection of adversarial activity.

+    Admin User Account Setup for Juan: Created an admin user account for Juan on the same instance to facilitate tracking of Sysmon logs.

+    AWS EBS Volume Encryption: Since the Windows Server 2019 instance did not have Bitlocker for full disk encryption, we utilized AWS EBS Volume encryption to encrypt all instances' volumes, ensuring data security.

+    Disable AWS Accounts to Reduce Noise in Logs: Disabled AWS accounts to reduce noise for certain AWS accounts in the logs, focusing on relevant security events for better monitoring and analysis.

+## Revision History:

+2/8/2024 - Created by Kevin Hoang